 The following tips may help with the additional enhancement of your search results page UI/UX.

 The more you know about your audience, the more customer-oriented your business can be.
 The needs of different categories of people located in different regions have nearly nothing in common.
 So, pay great attention to query parsing.
-Collect data about previous searches and compare it to new ones.
+Collect data about previous searches and compare them to new ones.
 Analyze the most frequent queries and modify your content or even general business approach accordingly.

 Your search results page can deliver more significant information for your business.
 Keep track of the common search queries and queries that led to no results.
 The analysis of these aspects will help you more deeply understand the needs of your search results page.
 With this information, it will be even clearer what additional changes can be profitable.

-Use brief and creative CTAs to improve the search results’ UX.
+Use brief and creative CTAs to improve the search results UX.
 Slightly push a potential customer to build further cooperation with you.

 Customers love playing with design by themselves.
 So, make it possible!
 Add some simple customization features like text colors, the number of rows, view, etc., to hold visitors’ attention a little longer and make them spend more time getting acquainted with your products.